wineslab/ns-o-ran-grafana/README.md

 1. `--RngRun=n`, where n is a positive integer representing the seed for the pseudo-random number generator.
 2. `--simTime=x`, where x is the simulation time (in seconds)

+## Usage
+Once everything is running correctly make sure the absolute time range on Grafana is set to "Last 5 minutes" so that data will appear as soon as it is sent.
+When data is visible you may want to change the absolute time range to:
+From: timestamp of the first visible measurement
+To: From timestamp + simulation time

 ## License